2018 Dirty Dozen Bicycle Ride

 This may be transferred to Garmin devices and will be updated as the

 route is finalized.
 It can be used for training on all the

-here for the RideWithGPS page of the route, which includes
+here for a RideWithGPS page of an older route.

-here for a cue sheet of the old route (do not ride through the
+here for a cue sheet of another old route (do not ride through

 recommends a low gear of 39x27 for racers, and 34x28 or lower for